 Step By Step Instructions

-Pour the pudding into 6 small glasses or ramekins.
-Place a piece of plastic wrap directly onto the pudding and refrigerate for at least 4 hours or until set.
+Divide the pudding evenly into 6 ramekins.
+Press plastic wrap directly onto the surface to prevent a skin from forming.
+Refrigerate for at least 4 hours.

 - Buy the best quality chocolate you can afford as it will make a big difference to the end result.

-- Use whole milk lighter milk may cause the pudding to go runny.
+- Use whole milk as lighter milk may cause the pudding to go runny.

 - Don’t skip the plastic wrap.
 If it doesn’t touch the mixture as it cools it will form a skin.